BenjaminTappnad/gulp-mjml/README.md

 # Gulp MJML - Tappnad version

 Add Gulp to your MJML workflow!
-This fork include the lastest version of MJML (currently ^4.1.0)
+This fork includes the lastest version of MJML!

 ## Usage: